-Stunned and petrified at the recent generalized escalation of violence, it can become a challenge to summon a constructive voice.
+Stunned by generalized escalation of violence, it can become a challenge to summon a constructive voice.
 Each wave of soot burying deeper, each surge of entropy leaving the light from yesterday ideals dimmer.
 To wake up, washed up on a beach of ash, to open your eyes to the only cardinal points left – the divergences and fractures characteristic of chaos.
 You try to pick up your bones, to the sound of a terrifying grind, the presentiment that despite the darkness, it is in fact, only dawn.

 Fragments (2016) is an attempt at channeling a visceral, unapologetic response to the alarming surge of entropy.
 It comes in the form of an visual echo concealed and contained in abstraction, free of afterthoughts and impermeable to the ambient vitriol.